DATE :

 Factory paperwork

-These items can add 5-15% to your guitar's overall value, sometimes more for rare or historically significant models.
+These items can add meaningful value to your guitar's overall worth, sometimes more for rare or historically significant models.

 Document Your Guitar's History